jessrieger25/HonorsThesis/README.md

 ##### Setup

+This tutorial is meant to be used with Python 3 and pip3.
+You could adjust it to use Python 2 as well.

-Run: `pip install -r requirements.txt`
+Run: `pip3 install -r requirements.txt`

 If you are still seeing errors based on packages, you may need to pip install other dependencies.